rejwong/portfolio-site/README.md

 # portfolio-site

 My portfolio site will act as a preview for my front-end development work.
 It will feature front-end web development projects as they are finished and uploaded, with one main image and additional images with titles.
-This is my first responsive site, built as the first project on the Google Developer Scholarship - Udacity Front-End nanodegree.
+This is my first responsive site, built as the first project on the Google Developer Scholarship - Udacity Front-End Nanodegree.
 The site uses responsive images and CSS Grid.

 ## Getting Started